Wesley Methodist Church (Kentucky)

-The Wesley Methodist Church, located on Haunz Lane in Oldham County near Anchorage, Kentucky, is a historic church which was listed on the National Register of Historic Places in 1987.
+The Wesley Methodist Church, located on Haunz Lane in Oldham County near the Jefferson County line in Kentucky, is a historic church which was listed on the National Register of Historic Places in 1987.

 It was built in 1824 and, in its 1984 Kentucky historic resources site inventory, it was identified as the "only known unaltered early stone church" in Kentucky.

 It is a one-room dry stone front-gable church, about 32x44 ft in plan, with three windows on each side.

 It was built by Silas Bobbitt, age 20, and Bruce Jean, age 18.